cuplsensor/cuplcodec/docs/tutorial/index.rst

 The sample arrays are ordered from the most recent at the top (element 0) to the oldest.

-Octets are placed onto a circular buffer.
+Demis are placed onto a circular buffer.
 The end of the buffer is marked by an endstop_.
-Immediately to the left of the endstop is the Octet containing the most recent sample data.
+Immediately to the left of the endstop is the demi containing the most recent sample data.
-The octet to the right contains the oldest sample data.
+The demi to the right contains the oldest sample data.

 Samples